farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-zero-to-hero.markdown

 1. Free the chunk, then use a UAF to overwrite `chunk->key` to any other value, and we will be able to free it again.

 2. Free the chunk into one tcache bin, then change its size.
 You can immediately free it again and put it into a different tcache bin.
-You can then get the chunk back from the old tcache bin (prior to its size change), and then free the chunk you just got back again.
+You can then get the chunk back from the old tcache bin (prior to its size change) and immediately free it again due to the `e->key` field being nulled out.
 Now the new (second) tcache bin will have a double freed chunk in it.

 For this challenge, we utilize the single NULL byte overflow to do it the second way.